 BUSN9231 Global Business Context: An Asia Pacific Focus (4.5 units)

 BUSN9233 Data Analysis for Decision Making (4.5 units)

 Select up to 9 units of specialisation topics from:

-Other topics may be taken with the approval of the Chair of the Course Management Committee or their representative.
+Other topics may be taken with the approval of the Program Director.